As production goes…so goes the practice! Too direct or spot on?

 14. Make Sure all your Treatment Rooms are Fully Equipped with Supplies

 Productivity is enhanced when you determine to be prepared at every point throughout your dental treatment rooms.
 Having each operatory supplied identically enables you to provide any procedure at any time.
+Beyond that, having the latest technologies like dental imaging technologies can increase patient acceptance.

 Decrease set up issues and you eliminate delays that cost you time and money.